-Human Resource is communicating information related to UNC System COVID-19 guidance.
+Human Resources is communicating information related to UNC System COVID-19 guidance.

 - New guidelines for Paid Administrative Leave (PDF)